 Continuing professional education, however, is only one of the continuing education activities, which involve the entire college community.
 Those who resume study after a time lapse, adults who seek additional training for career growth, and people who desire intellectual stimulation for personal enrichment form a significant segment of the student population.
 Many attend on a part-time basis, days, evenings or Saturdays.

-The Office of Continuing Education works with other administrative offices to provide support services for nontraditional students.
-A continuing education catalog is published every semester.
-It includes information about attending college part-time, financial aid available, admission procedures, a schedule of courses, and a list of special conferences and workshops.
-Further information is available from the Office of Continuing Education at 595-2436.
+The Center for Continuing Education works with other administrative offices to provide support services for nontraditional students.
+Further information is available from the Center for Continuing Education at 595-2436.

 Summer Sessions